vgwidt/zabbix-tools/README.md

 Functions added to test API and add hosts manually or via .csv file.
 Assumes SNMPv2 and a number of other host settings.
 See /cfg/hosts.csv for the fields that can be adjusted.

+There are issues using Authorization bearer (https://support.zabbix.com/browse/ZBX-22952) so this may not work right now.
+Library should be switched to offer both credentials and auth key in cases where the authorization header doesn't work.

 ## Instructions

 Build using cargo from project root directory: